 It's always the question.

-But I I can't believe still the fact that national news organizations breathlessly report national polls when you know winning the popular vote gets you a concession speech in a set of stake knives if you don't win the electoral college.
+But I can't believe still the fact that national news organizations breathlessly report national polls when winning the popular vote gets you a concession speech and a set of steak knives and don't win the electoral college.

-So, in terms of your polling, what are you seeing in terms of President Trump's prospects as we're now what of almost 50 days from election day?
+So in terms of your polling, what are you seeing in terms of President Trump's prospects as we're now, what, almost 50 days from Election Day?

-Well, since I work for the campaign, the campaign, the Trump campaign, we don't release our polls.
+Well, since I worked for the campaign, the campaign, the Trump campaign, we don't release our polls.

-But I will tell you there are a lot of good polls out there, and there's good pollsters on this call where it's based on likely voter models of what actually happened.
+But I will tell you, there are a lot of good polls out there, and there's good pollsters on this call where it's based on likely voter models of what actually happens.

 But there's over 130, 230 million people that are eligible.

-And colleges like Quinniphi Act that ought to stick to academics, they're doing polling today than put it out.
+And colleges like Quinnipiac that ought to stick to academics, they're doing polling today.

 It's only 25% Republican.